An email message I sent to a Tiger Technologies customer was "greylisted". What does that mean?

 A note to mail server administrators

-In other words, seeing a link to this page in your logs doesn't mean anything is wrong.
-Your mail has not been rejected; it has merely been delayed for a short time.
-A problem exists only if you see a link to this page in a bounce message, which would indicate your server did not retry the delivery as required by the Internet standards described below.
+In other words, seeing a link to this page in your logs doesn’t mean anything is wrong.
+The message hasn’t been permanently rejected; it’s merely been delayed for a short time.
+A problem exists only if you see a link to this page in a permanent bounce message, which would indicate your server didn’t retry the delivery as required by the Internet standards described below.

 What is greylisting?